More Than Politics On The Line For Voters With Preexisting Conditions

 The Republican-led state reaped the benefits of the ACA.
 Arizona's uninsured rate dropped considerably since 2010, in part because it expanded Medicaid.

-But the state's governor also embraced the Republican effort to repeal and replace the law in 2017, and now Arizona's Attorney General is part of the lawsuit — that will be heard by the Supreme Court on Nov.
-10 — that could topple the entire law.
+But the state's governor also embraced the Republican effort to repeal and replace the law in 2017, and now Arizona's attorney general is part of the lawsuit that will be heard by the Supreme Court on Nov.
+10 that could topple the entire law.

-Depending on how the Supreme Court rules, ASU's Swapna Reddy says any meaningful replacement for preexisting conditions would involve Congress and the next president.
+Depending on how the Supreme Court rules, ASU's Reddy says any meaningful replacement for preexisting conditions would involve Congress and the next president.

 "At the moment, we have absolutely no national replacement plan," she says.